 Christchurch even boasted a band that played on bikes.
 Set up by brothers Fred and Joshua Painter in 1895, the Christchurch Bicycle Band played brass instruments while cycling in formation.
 They entertained the public, on the stage as well as the streets, for about 25 years – initially on penny-farthings.

 The late 1880s saw two of the most significant developments in cycling history: the safety bicycle and the pneumatic tyre.
-The safety bicycle’s lower frame, equal-sized wheels with a chain and more comfortable ride meant the bicycle could be ridden by most people.
+The safety bicycle’s lower frame, equal-sized wheels with a chain and more comfortable ride meant it could be ridden by most people.
 Its pedals and cranks were connected to a large sprocket at the base of the frame, the chain wheel.
 A chain linked this to a smaller sprocket on the back wheel, and the gearing ratio shifted from the wheels to the sprockets – for every revolution of the pedals the back wheel turned three times.
 Manufacturers began producing models especially for women, and sparked a cycling boom.
 The pneumatic tyre softened the ride on bumpy roads.

 Bicycles with chains could have gears.
 Basic 2-, 3- and 4-speed bicycles became popular from the 1930s, and by the 1960s they were the norm.